DiGS-Corpora/MICLE-VEC/README.md

 *Digital edition*

-- For digital editing of the texts, choices of transcriptions and sentence breakdowns, please check the documentation page on the main website: <https://www.unicaen.fr/projet_de_recherche/micle/>.
+- For digital editing of the texts, choices of transcriptions and sentence breakdowns, please check the documentation page on the [main website](https://www.unicaen.fr/projet_de_recherche/micle/).

 *File format*